 Aging in Place is a national movement to enable people to stay in their own homes as they grow older by making available the social support, health care, and home maintenance services they require to live happy, productive lives in the community.

-Aging in Place (AIP) Membership Groups are grassroots, non-profit organizations created, funded and led by Westchester community residents to develop aging in place services and activities for adults 65+ in their own neighborhoods.
+Aging in Place (AIP) Groups are grassroots, non-profit organizations created, funded and led by Westchester community residents to develop aging in place services and activities for adults 60+ in their own neighborhoods.

-The Center for Aging in Place (CAP) provides assistance, support, and resources to these community-led groups seeking to establish aging in place membership programs in Westchester County.
-We are the ONLY organization dedicated to helping grassroots groups develop and sustain NEW aging in place membership programs to provide services decided upon and funded by members to meet the needs of older residents living in those communities.
+The Center for Aging in Place (CAP) provides assistance, support, and resources to community-led groups who have established or are seeking to establish aging in place programs in Westchester County.
+We are dedicated to working with communities that do not have aging in place programs and provide guidance in their developing programs to meet the needs of older residents living there.